 What is snoring?
 What is sleep apnoea (apnea)?
 Can you cure snoring and sleep apnoea?

 We all know snoring as that irritating noise that disturbs the sleep of the bed partner, family members and other hotel guests.
 But snoring is far more than just a bad noise.
 It can have many health complications including the much more serious condition sleep apnoea, where you stop breathing temporarily during sleep for periods that can be as long as a minute – even more. (‘Apnoea’ or ‘apnea’ means ‘without breath’.)
-Common symptoms seen in people with heavy snoring and sleep apnoea include unrefreshing and interrupted sleep, ‘restless legs’, gasping or choking sounds during sleep, heavy breathing interrupted by pauses (apnea), waking with a snort or feeling like choking or drowning.
-They may wake so exhausted they feel like they haven’t slept at all, or as if they had run a marathon – legs moving in bed, huge chest-heaving struggles to breathe.
-(A fuller list of signs and symptoms included below.)
+‘Sleep disordered breathing’ is associated with greater risk of high blood pressure, stroke, cardiovascular disease, Alzheimer’s, diabetes, cancer and of having a car accident.
+In children, snoring and sleep apnoea are associated with learning and behavioural disorders including ADHD.

 The first thing you need to know is that snoring and sleep apnoea do not occur in people with a normal breathing pattern.
 People who snore and have sleep apnoea do not breathe correctly.
 No exceptions.
 Research shows that they characteristically overbreathe and this can cause or influence common signs and symptoms.

 You can change the way you breathe

 Our experience with working with thousands of people is that improvements in sleep usually happen within days and consolidate within weeks.
-When snoring and apnoea no longer occur (confirmed by repeat sleep study) CPAP machines are no longer required and surgery can be avoided.
-Many of the people we work with did not find CPAP or a dental appliance tolerable or successful, or did not want to use them for life.
+When snoring and apnoea no longer occur (confirmed by repeat sleep study) CPAP machines are no longer required, and surgery can be avoided.
+Many of the people we work with did not find CPAP or a dental appliance tolerable or successful or did not want to use them for life.

 A common comment several days into breathing retraining is: “I was breathing so quietly last night that my husband/wife had to prod me to see if I was still alive.”